 Dr. Butler is a Health Research Scientist in the Center and Associate Dean of Research at Georgia State University.
-Additionally, he is professor and acting Chair of the Department of Physical Therapy at Georgia State University.
+Additionally, he is a professor in the Department of Physical Therapy at Georgia State University.
 Dr. Butler also has an adjunct assistant professor appointment in the School of Applied Physiology, Georgia Institute of Technology.

 He received a B.Sc. degree in Biology in 1987 and a Ph.D. degree in Neuroscience (motor control) in 1995 from the University of Iowa.
 He obtained his M.S. in Physical Therapy from Texas Woman's University in 1998 and an MBA from the Goizueta School of Business at Emory University in 2009.
 He was a post-doctoral fellow in the Department of Neurology at Heinrich-Heine University, Duesseldorf, Germany until 2001.
 He serves on review panels for multiple granting authorities, including the NIH, NSF and the Wellcome Trust.
 Dr. Butler is a member of the American Physical Therapy Association, The Organization for Human Brain Mapping, The Society for Neuroscience and the American Stroke Association.